kodekloudhub/community-faq/README.md

 The only software that may be running is the PSI software, therefore you must memorize such things and enter them up manually at the beginning of the exam.

+Having said that, the exams now tend to make you SSH to a different node for each question, therefore there is no mileage in setting up any terminal customization as you would have to do it for *every* question and that will use up your time.

+Instead, get used to using tab completion for commands.
+In Kubernetes exams, full completion is enabled for `kubectl` in the exam terminals.
+Also for any exam (inc. LFCS), where you need to add file paths to a command, completion for file paths is implicitly handled by `bash`.

 ### Can I install packages or download *anything* to the exam terminal?

 > Yes and No